Our Team at a Glance

 Who We Are

-Examining the current state of the world, where non-stop profit appeared to motivate nearly every activity and enterprise, we wondered where the time was for things that couldn’t be 100% measured: things that tech business needed, like perspective, respect, good judgment and purpose, to name just a few.
+Examining the current state of the world, where non-stop profit appeared to motivate nearly every activity and enterprise, we wondered where the time was for things that couldn’t be 100% measured: things that tech business and users needed, like perspective, respect, good judgment and purpose.

-We wanted to bring the best of ethical reasoning and wisdom - based on two millenia of human history - to join the pragmatism of modern business in the most rapidly evolving field affecting human experience.
+We wanted to bring the best of ethical reasoning and wisdom - based on two millenia of human history - to join the pragmatism of modern business in the most rapidly evolving field affecting human experience: tech.

 Recognising the need for interdisciplinary thinking in the tech ethics space, we are a social enterprise composed of professionals from a range of fields pertinent to tech ethics who can effectively identify and address complex ethical problems within the digital and tech space.